Why take part?

 OR: Registration as a paramedic in the UK (HCPC) plus evidence of recent postgraduate attainment in a relevant science-based subject.

-- To be eligible to apply for the Postgraduate Learner Loan funding and willing apply to this to cover the cost of academic fees (unless alternative funding is in place).
+· 2.
+To be eligible to apply for the Postgraduate Learner Loan funding and willing apply to this to cover the cost of university academic (tuition) fees (unless alternative funding is in place) for years two and three, should they wish to continue with the PiPC programme.

-- To commit to reduce (where necessary) contracted working hours from full-time in order to facilitate one day per week (over 42 weeks) in practice placement and one (nominal) day for academic work.
+3. To commit to facilitating one day per week (over 40 weeks) in practice placement and one (nominal) day for academic work.

-- A commitment to undertake the programme for the duration (3 or 4 years) and comply with required practice based learning and academic requirements.
+4. A commitment to undertake the programme for the duration and comply with required practice-based learning and academic requirements (as outlined by the nominated University)

 If you are able to comply with the eligibility criteria above, please continue to submit an expression of interest using the form on these pages.

-Following your expression of interest and the subsequent analysis by Health Education England, you will be contacted by your local Training Hub site during the first two weeks of August 2020 to either:
+Following your expression of interest and the subsequent analysis by Health Education England, you will be contacted by your local Training Hub site during October 2020 to either:

 We hope this project will be of interest and that this information will answer any questions.
 Should you need any clarification please review the Frequently Asked Questions section or raise a question via the online enquiries function and we will ensure someone responds directly to you.